Make Table Rock Worthy of the View

 President, Southwest Idaho Mountain Biking Association

-Listed names reflect early conversations or permission to be named.
-They do not imply endorsement of any future design or construction proposal.
+Listed names reflect early conversations and permission to be named.
+They do not imply endorsement, formal participation, agency approval, or support for any future design, access change, construction project, or public process.

 Care or drift.